kylerm42/notion-reading-list/README.md

 ## Requirements

-- You'll need you Notion database id.
+- You'll need your Notion database id.
 It is a 32-character string that can be found in the URL when viewing the database: `https://www.notion.so/username/database-id`.
 - You need to create a Notion integration.
   - Navigate to [https://www.notion.so/my-integrations](https://www.notion.so/my-integrations) and click "New Integration".
   - Name your integration whatever you like, and give it permission for reading and updating content.
 It does not require inserting or any user permissions.
 Click "Submit".